The days pass quickly, and before you know it, you’ll say, “Happy New Year!”

 1.)
 Evaluate your income and expenses

-Make the effort to assess your earnings and your expenses.
+Make an effort to assess your earnings and your expenses.
 Know your income and know all your costs even better.

 Don’t estimate or guess the amount you have to handle your monthly obligations and plan for the future.

-Define a detailed plan or budget to manage your finances to ensure you are not overspending, and you know what you can and can’t afford.
+Define a detailed plan or budget to manage your finances to ensure you are not overspending and know what you can and can’t afford.